6 Best Jean Rollin’s Films + the Rest (Deep Overview)

 It’s also interesting to see Howard Vernon (a frequent actor in Jess Franco’s films) playing in Jean Rollin’s movie.
 Originally Jess Franco was supposed to be the director, but he had to cancel, and Jean Rollin replaced him.
 Also, Jean Rollin himself plays one of the main roles.

 For those who already know and love this film, I made this print T-shirt design.
-Shirts (as well as hoodies, dresses, and other clothing) with this design on them are available at my online store.
+Download it for free (as well as my 50 other b-movie shirt prints) and order a shirt from any print-on-demand service you like.

 Zombie Lake (1981 film by Jean Rollin) T-Shirt